After graduating

 BayRS Multi protocol Routers, and Blade Server Switches for IBM

-and HP Chassis.
-I was also instrumental in developing the entire
+I was also instrumental in managing and developing the very successful

-I spend my limited free time these days learning to speak Mandarin, genealogy research, walks with my wife, playing guitar, automating my house, traveling, dabbling in the stock market, my Macs, my websites, and spending time with family.
+I spend my free time these days learning Mandarin, genealogy research, playing guitar, traveling, dabbling in the stock market, managing my Macs and websites, and spending time with my three boys.

-For more ancient history, I lived in Teheran, Iran beginning in 1964 and attended
+For more ancient history, I lived in Teheran, Iran beginning in 1964 (still under the reign of the Shah)

-Standard Oil, took the family on many trips to unheard of places such as the USSR, Yugoslavia,
+Standard Oil, took the family on trips to now unheard of places like the USSR, Yugoslavia,

-Ukraine, Nepal and many other places in Europe and Asia.
+Ukraine, Nepal and various other places in Europe and Asia.
 In 1970, we returned to Berkeley, CA where I

 attended Lincoln, Willard, West Campus, and Berkeley High.